tractatus/marinerscap/README.md

 _format=Text
 ```

 Just place the `.cdna.fasta` file in the `cDNA` folder.
-And run the shell script from main directory:
+And run the shell script from main directory with the genome of choice as input argument to the shell script (here I use GRCh37 with bwotie2 indexes stored in `./GRCh37/GRCh37/`):

 ```
 conda activate probeMining
-sh designprobes.sh
+sh designprobes.sh GRCh37
 ```

 ## Installation.